Themes | Government Accountability | The Accountability Index

 Vale of Leven Inquiry

-Recommendation: Scottish Government should ensure that where any uncertainty over the future of any hospital or service exists, resolution of the uncertainty is not delayed any longer than is essential.
+Recommendation: Scottish Government should ensure that where any uncertainty over the future of any hospital or service exists, resolution of the uncertainty is not delayed any longer than is essential for planning and consultation to take place.

 Gov response: Section 2.1 of the Scottish Government's response outlines broader health policy initiatives, including the 2020 Vision and the integration of health and social care, which aim to improve care and ensure efficient resource use.
 It …